-The virtual media feature allows the user on the client server to map a physical drive on that machine as a virtual drive on a target device.
-The client server may also add and map an ISO or floppy image file as a virtual drive on the target device.
+Use the virtual media feature on the client workstation to map a physical drive on that machine as a virtual drive on a target device.
+The client may also add and map an ISO or floppy image file as a virtual drive on the target device.

 You may have one CD drive and one mass storage device mapped concurrently.

-- A CD/DVD drive, disk image file (such as an ISO or floppy image file) is mapped as a virtual CD/DVD drive. - A floppy drive, USB memory device or other media type is mapped as a virtual mass storage device.
+- A CD/DVD drive, disk image file (such as an ISO or a mass storage device) is mapped as a virtual CD drive. - A floppy drive, USB memory device, a floppy image file or other media type is mapped as a virtual mass storage device.